-Energy sources, including electrical, mechanical, hydraulic, pneumatic, chemical, thermal or other sources in machines and equipment, can be extremely hazardous to workers.
+Energy sources, including electrical, mechanical, hydraulic, pneumatic, chemical, thermal or other sources in machines and equipment can be extremely hazardous to workers.
 During the servicing and maintenance of machines and equipment, the unexpected startup or release of stored energy can cause serious and even fatal injury to employees.
-According to the Occupational Safety and Health Administration (OSHA) failure to control hazardous energy accounts for nearly 10% of serious accidents in many industries.
+According to OSHA failure to control hazardous energy accounts for nearly 10% of serious accidents in many industries.

 An essential component of energy safety is the lockout/tagout (LOTO) process.
-Proper lockout/tagout practices and procedures help safeguard workers from the release of hazardous energy, but unfortunately, many companies overlook the importance of LOTO.
-Lockout/tagout violations have consistently appeared on OSHA’s annual Top Ten Citations for many years; 3,254 LOTO citations were issued in 2014.
+Proper lockout/tagout practices and procedures help safeguard workers from the release of hazardous energy, but unfortunately many companies overlook the importance of LOTO.
+Lockout/tagout violations have consistently appeared on OSHA’s annual Top Ten Citations for many years.

 - Develop, document, implement and enforce an energy control program and procedures